Our plan for expansion with a third runway was recommended by the Airports Commission in 2015.

 The plan incorporates a number of revisions following consultation with stakeholders at various stages throughout the Airports Commission process.
 Issues raised by communities at local, regional, and national levels have been addressed and the plan is better for it as a result.

 The number of properties requiring compulsory purchase has reduced by 200, while the revised scheme also avoids the need to redevelop the M4/M25 junction.

 It also sees the provision of new green spaces and flood mitigation for local communities.

 Key aspects of our long term plan:

-- Two main passenger terminals and transport hubs – Heathrow West (Terminals 5 and 6) and Heathrow East (an extended Terminal 2) – connected by an underground passenger transit and baggage system.
-Minimum connection times between terminals to fall from 75 to 60 minutes.
+- Two main passenger terminals and transport hubs – Heathrow West and Heathrow East (an extended Terminal 2);

-- We want to overhaul our cargo facilities and double their capacity.
-Our plans include climate-controlled cargo environments, improved transit facilities and dedicated freight access points including a potential cargo railhead.
+- We want to overhaul our cargo facilities and double their capacity;

 - A three-runway Heathrow will provide up to 740,000 flights a year.
 That’s enough for Heathrow to compete on an equal footing with Paris, Frankfurt and Amsterdam.
 It also provides sufficient hub-airport capacity until at least 2040.

-- Heathrow’s rail capacity will treble from 18 to 40 trains (equivalent to 5,000 to 15,000 seats) an hour.
+- Heathrow’s rail capacity is set to treble from 18 to 40 trains (equivalent to 5,000 to 15,000 seats) an hour.
 With improvements to bus and coach services, 30 million more people will travel to Heathrow by public transport in 2030.